grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 sum(rate(tempo_metrics_generator_spans_discarded_total{}[1m])) by (reason)
 ```

-If you are dropping a lot of spans due to your filters, you will need to adjust them.
-If you are dropping a lot of spans
+If a lot of spans are dropped in the metrics-generator due to your filters, you will need to adjust them.
+If spans are dropped
 due to the ingestion slack time, consider adjusting this setting:

 ```